THINGS TO KNOW

 7. Don't Leave Your Guests Parched

-Since alcohol is dehydrating, consider serving a variety of lemonades, teas and punches.
+Since alcohol is dehydrating, consider serving a variety of lemonades, teas and punches on the side.
 Be sure to have plenty of ice and water around as well.
 For a fancy cocktail, why not serve a classic mint mojito?

 The mint will refresh and cool your guests.